signals-protocol/signals-v0/website/docs/index.md

 ## What Signals solves

 Every market we list covers a single UTC date.
-Operators publish the tick bounds, traders choose $100-wide ranges, and the CLMSR potential recalculates probabilities after every trade.
+Operators publish the tick bounds and spacing, traders choose ranges that fit their thesis, and the CLMSR potential recalculates probabilities after every trade.
 Because all ranges sit in one pool, inventory never fragments into abandoned strikes and the maker's loss stays bounded by the chosen liquidity parameter.
 The result is a market that reacts instantly to flow while keeping the economic guarantees you expect from the LMSR family.

 Settlement is deterministic.
-When the CoinMarketCap daily close is confirmed, the operator calls `settleMarket`, emits batches so every position receives a settlement event, and leaves claims open indefinitely.
+When the designated reference value is confirmed, the operator calls `settleMarket`, the contracts lock in the outcome, and claims remain open indefinitely.
 All of those actions are visible on-chain and mirrored through the Goldsky subgraph, so auditors can replay the day without trusting the front end.

 ## How to use this documentation